serge-xav/oidc-desktop/README.md

 ## Demo-client
 	Contains the Swing application that performs the login and calls the server.
 	Uses a jxBrowser to run the Authorization Code flow with the IdP.
-	Uses the web pages from the loginPage container to extract the tokens to Java.
+	Uses redirect interception to extract the tokens in Java, via Nimbus library

 ## Demo-server
 	This project contains the Resource Server of an hello world which replies with the "preferred_username" claim from the request.

-## loginPage
-	This project builds a NGINX-based webserver serving the login and redirect webpages.
-These interact with OIDC redirects and the Demo-client will use them from the jxBrowser

 ## demo-compose
-	Example compose file to launch the server
+	Example compose file to launch the server (removal of origin login page / keycloak implementation)

 ## Keycloak
 	The dump on this repository will use an admin / admin master user.